pete6184/Plotly_Microbe_Biodiversity/README.md

 ## Requirements & Summary

-This project required me to use HTML, CSS, and Javascript.
-The biggest challenge with this challenge was getting all of the elements to populate properly when a new drop down selection was chosen.
-I was able to get all the graphs to display properly but had to rework the code to reflect the change in test subject.
+This project required the use of HTML, CSS, and Javascript.

-In this assignment, we buildt an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+In this assignment, we built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.